Rebounder Health Benefits – The Lymphatic System

 You Do the Pumping

 The pulsing of nearby arteries and squeezing of nearby muscles help fluid move through your lymphatic vessels.
+The rebounder is an excellent tool to help you move your lymph!

 Benefits of Rebounding